Khloe Kardashian Explodes Out Of Corset To Recreate Anna Nicole Smith, Resemblance Is Trippy

 Khloe Kardashian has given a nod to Anna Nicole Smith.
-The Keeping Up with the Kardashians star took to Instagram earlier today for a little dress-up – while the blonde bombshell look is one that Khloe tends to rock under her own identity, today was seeing the 35-year-old pay homage to deceased Playboy legend, Anna Nicole Smith.
+The Keeping Up with the Kardashians star took to Instagram earlier today for a little dress-up.
+While the blonde bombshell look is one that Khloe tends to rock under her own identity, today the 35-year-old paid homage to deceased Playboy legend, Anna Nicole Smith.
 Khloe directly mentioned the former Playmate of the Year in her caption, with fans appearing to agree that she’d absolutely nailed the look.

-The photos showed Khloe photographed relatively close up and against a blue wall.
+The photos showed Khloe photographed relatively close-up and against a blue wall.
 The star had gone full bombshell with curled and shoulder-length blonde hair, with a pouf finish definitely enhancing the look.
 Khloe appeared in a tight and denim-fabric corset with a bustier-like feel, with the sexy upper reminding fans that ample assets aren’t just seen on Playboy models.
 The star’s cleavage was making quite a display, although Khloe had kept things classy.
 The mother of one delivered various facial expressions for her images, with one showing her looking to the side and others giving fans a direct gaze.

 As Khloe stated in her caption, she was recreating Anna Nicole Smith’s look from her advertisement for denim giant, Guess.
 Of course, Khloe is familiar with that world with her own Good American line: the popular athleisurewear range retails plenty of jeans.